 - 330,000-strong Facebook and Twitter community

-- 80,000+ contacts including senior decision-makers from the EU, national governments and international institutions, NGOs, think tanks, universities, business and the media.
+- 80,000+ database of contacts including senior decision-makers from the EU, national governments and international institutions, NGOs, think tanks, universities, business and the media

 Our portfolio of events and reports means that Friends of Europe contributes ideas on almost all EU-related issues.
 We have developed particular expertise in the areas of: